renderpci/dedalo/docs/development/index.md

     }
     ```

-3. ES modules imports
+3. ES modules

     Dédalo use a native ES modules imports only.
 RequireJS, commonJS modules, or other import models are not supported.

     1. Import paths